 The Workshop Epidemic: When Every Problem Gets the Same Solution

-We're living through a workshop epidemic.
-Organizations have adopted workshops as the default response to virtually every challenge, and the numbers tell a sobering story.
-The average knowledge worker now spends 23 hours per week in meetings—more than doubling from 10 hours in the 1960s.
-Workshops, positioned as collaborative problem-solving sessions, have become the catch-all tool for everything from strategic planning to minor process updates.
+We're in the thick of a workshop epidemic.
+Organizations have latched onto workshops as the default reaction to nearly every challenge.
+It's no surprise when you consider that the average knowledge worker now spends almost a full day each week in meetings—double the meeting time compared to the 1960s.
+Workshops, ideally collaborative problem-solving sessions, have morphed into a catch-all for everything from strategic planning to tweaking minor processes.

-Consider this: A mid-sized technology company profiled by Atlassian conducted an internal audit and discovered they had run 47 workshops in a single quarter across different teams, with 60% of participants attending 5 or more workshops per month.
-When surveyed, employees reported that fewer than 30% of these workshops resulted in actionable outcomes, and many covered overlapping topics that could have been consolidated.
+Take a mid-sized tech company that Atlassian profiled.
+They found they'd run 47 workshops in just one quarter, with 60% of staff attending five or more monthly.
+Surveyed employees felt that fewer than 30% of these workshops led to actionable outcomes, often covering overlapping topics that could have been consolidated.

-The question isn't whether workshop fatigue is real—it's whether you, as an internal coach or facilitator, are contributing to it, trapped by it, or both.
+The real question isn't whether workshop fatigue exists—it's whether, as an internal coach or facilitator, you're part of the problem, stuck in the problem, or both.

 The Design Problem: When Your Workshop Is Actually the Problem

-Research by Liberating Structures found that traditional workshop formats like open discussion and brainstorming—the bread and butter of most facilitators—are among the least effective methods for generating actionable insights.
-Yet these methods comprise 65% of workshop time in typical sessions.
-We're using the wrong tools, repeatedly, because they're familiar.
+Research by Liberating Structures shows traditional formats like open discussions and brainstorming are among the least effective for generating actionable insights, yet they dominate 65% of workshop time.
+Familiarity breeds repetition with the wrong tools.

-The facilitation skill gap is real.
-A 2021 study published in the Journal of Applied Psychology found that workshops with clear pre-defined outcomes and decision authority were rated 73% more effective by participants than workshops with ambiguous goals.
-This shouldn't be surprising, yet most workshops launch without this clarity.
+The facilitation skill gap is significant.
+A study in the Journal of Applied Psychology found that workshops with clear outcomes and decision authority were rated 73% more effective.
+This clarity should be obvious, yet many workshops start without it.

 The Culture Problem: When Workshops Are Performative Decision Theater

-The data on this is stark.
-Bain & Company research on decision-making found that in poorly performing organizations, decisions require 7+ meetings to finalize compared to 3-4 in high-performing organizations, with workshops being the primary meeting format in struggling companies.
-A 2023 survey by Fellow.app revealed that 67% of employees reported attending workshops where they believed the outcome was predetermined, and 54% said they attended workshops primarily to avoid being perceived as not being team players rather than to contribute meaningfully.
+The data is clear.
+Bain & Company found that poorly performing organizations require over seven meetings to finalize decisions, compared to 3-4 in high-performing ones, with workshops being the main format in struggling companies.
+A 2023 survey by Fellow.app found that 67% of employees attended workshops with predetermined outcomes, and 54% participated mainly to avoid being seen as disengaged.

 The Diagnostic: Is It You or Is It Them?

-So how do you know whether you're dealing with a design problem, a culture problem, or both?
-A systematic diagnostic approach helps separate the issues.
+How do you determine if it's a design problem, a culture problem, or both?
+A structured diagnostic approach can help untangle these issues.

 Signs of Design Problems

-Key indicators of design problems include: inconsistent facilitation quality across workshops, lack of preparation by the facilitator, poor time management within sessions, confusion about outcomes during the workshop, and lack of role clarity.
-These are typically solvable through better training, templates, and personal accountability.
+Design problems are evident when there's inconsistent facilitation quality, lack of preparation, poor time management, confusion about outcomes, and unclear roles.
+These are typically fixable with better training, templates, and personal accountability.

 Signs of Culture Problems